 Interests: International political economy, labor politics, U.S.

 foreign policy in the Third World.
-His books include How
+His books include Empathy Imperiled, How

 the World Works, U.S. Foreign Policy and the Third World Peasant, and The Other Europe.
 Dr. Olson has received Fulbright awards to Egypt, Jordan, Finland, Israel, and Mexico and was a Malone Fellow in Kuwait and Syria.

 JOHN V. REYNOLDS